Hlukhiv: Culture and religion

 The most dominant religious presentation in the city has the Russian Orthodox Church through the Ukrainian Orthodox Church (Moscow Patriarchate).

 Near Hlukhiv in the village of Sosnivka is located a small monastery (Russian Orthodox Church) Glinsk Hermitage.

-Agricultural research
+Economy and science

+Hlukhiv is a traditional centre of hemp cultivation, as well as textile and wood industry.

 Due to the traditional cultivation of industrial hemp in the area, Hlukhiv has become home to the Institute of Bast Crops of the Ukrainian Academy of Agrarian Sciences, working on breeding improved hemp and flax cultivars.
 In the 1970s, the institute developed low-THC hemp varieties for industrial cultivation.